Thursday, June 01, 2023

 What brides might not know about newborns

-2. They don’t require a separate chair so therefore won’t affect reception seating, food, etc.
+2. They don’t require a separate chair so therefore won’t affect reception seating or food

 3. A newborn cry is much quieter than you think it would be